Plans to build the 25' Kona Hawaiian Sampan

 If you are purchasing printed plans that you expect shipped to you, use the appropriate button below.
 The plans will be sent via USPS Priority mail.
 Allow 1-2 weeks if in the US, and up to 4 weeks or more outside the US.

-Want to Know the Difference Between E-Plans and Printed Plans?
+Want to Know about the Plans and the Difference Between E-Plans and Printed Plans?

 Check out this blog post: What Comes With Your Plans and What's the Difference Between E-Plans and Printed Plans?